bourtemb/gitlab-migration-tools/Communication/MigrationIssueTemplate.md

 This repository on github will probably be kept as read-only mirrors of the gitlab repositories.

-Here is the list of contributors who should login to Gitlab.com as described above:
+Here is the list of contributors who should login to Gitlab.com as described above asap:
 -@firstuser
 -@seconduser
 -...